 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines a specific niche (malicious VBA macro analysis), lists concrete capabilities and tools, and provides explicit activation triggers.
-It uses proper third-person voice throughout and covers natural trigger terms that security analysts would use.
-The description is comprehensive yet concise, making it easy for Claude to distinguish from other skills.
+This is an excellent skill description that clearly defines a specific niche (malicious VBA macro analysis in Office documents), lists concrete capabilities and tools, and provides explicit activation triggers.
+It uses proper third-person voice throughout and includes both domain-specific terminology and natural language terms that security analysts would use.

 | Dimension | Reasoning | Score |